firesock/nonpkger/README.md

 - Intended mainly for single-executable setups that do not need to be isolated such as dev tooling.
 - **Purely a convenience setup, no docker security features are enabled.**
+- Don't forget to prune docker images every so often!
+Some caching happens by way of building an image.